Jolie Bistro is a modern, and indeed, pretty café/bistro where art and French cuisine come together in Belgrano’s lovely Plaza Castelli area.

 True to French styled savoir-faire, quality trumps quantity here; portions are somewhat sparse.
 Luckily the desserts are tantalizing.
 Try the passion fruit mousse, or for endorphin-seekers, the creamy chocolate mousse or white chocolate cake with nutella.

 In a nifty ploy to merge food and art, Jolie offers limited edition take-home plates.
 Every month the restaurant selects a piece of contemporary art to display in the dining room; the chefs then create a new dish inspired by the artwork.
 The monthly entrée is served on a plate with an autographed serigraph of the artwork for diners to take home.
-Only 50 of the plates are available each month and at AR$78 for the entrée and the take home crockery, it’s easy to understand why this keeps the neighbors rushing back monthly.
+Only 50 of the plates are available each month and for the cost of the entrée you get the take home crockery, making it easy to understand why the neighbors rush back very month.

 At night, Jolie turns down the lights and celebrates haute cuisine with the owners overseeing every detail.
 The price of your bill will double after sundown, but with the demure candlelight and open acoustics that encourage cozying up to your cohort, it’s a night time date destination that won’t disappoint.